Archive \ Volume.15 2024 Issue 3

 19. Raosoft.
 Sample Size Calculator.
 2004.
 Available from: http://www.raosoft.com/samplesize.html.

-20. Booth M. Assessment of physical activity: an international perspective.
+20. Booth M. Assessment of physical activity: An international perspective.
 Res Q Exerc Sport.
 2000;71(2 Suppl):S114-20.

 21. International Physical Activity Questionnaire IPAQ.
 Long last 7 days self-administered format.
 For use with young and middle-aged adults (15–69 years).
 2002.
 Available from: http://www.ipaq.ki.se/.